-- counterfeiting currency, spending and introducing into the State (by agreement) counterfeit currency (article 453 of the Criminal Code); - altering currency (article 454 of the Criminal Code); - counterfeiting of watermarked paper used to make public credit notes or official stamps (article 460 of the Criminal Code); - manufacturer or possession of watermarks or tools used to forge currency, official stamps or watermarked paper (article 461 of the Criminal Code); - spending and introducing into the State counterfeit currency, other than by agreement (article 455 of the Criminal Code) - spending counterfeit currency received in good faith (article 457 of the Criminal Code); - use of counterfeited or altered official stamps received in good faith (article 464, subsection 2 of the Criminal Code); - counterfeiting of official stamps, bringing into the State, acquiring, possessing or placing counterfeit official stamps in circulation (article 459 of the Criminal Code); - use of counterfeited or altered official stamps (article 464, subsection 1 of the Criminal Code).
+- counterfeiting currency, spending and introducing into the State (by agreement) counterfeit currency (Article 453 of the Criminal Code); - altering currency (article 454, Criminal Code); - counterfeiting of watermarked paper used to make public credit notes or official stamps (article 460, Criminal Code); - manufacturer or possession of watermarks or tools used to forge currency, official stamps or watermarked paper (article 461, Criminal Code); - spending and introducing into the State counterfeit currency, other than by agreement (article 455, Criminal Code) - spending counterfeit currency received in good faith (article 457, Criminal Code); - use of counterfeited or altered official stamps received in good faith (article 464, subsection 2, Criminal Code); - counterfeiting of official stamps, bringing into the State, acquiring, possessing or placing counterfeit official stamps in circulation (article 459, Criminal Code); - use of counterfeited or altered official stamps (article 464, subsection 1, Criminal Code).

-Law no. 99 of 23 July 2009 "Provisions for the development and internationalisation of businesses, with particular reference to energy", which entered into force on 15 August 2009, introduced into the Decree,
+Law no. 99 of 23 July 2009 "Provisions for the development and internationalisation of businesses, as well as energy", which entered into force on 15 August 2009, introduced into the body of the Decree, in article 25-bis1, the following types of offences:

-- > in article 25-bis1, the following types of offences: - counterfeiting, alteration or use of trademarks or distinguishing marks or of patents, models and designs (article 473 of the Criminal Code) - introducing into the country and selling products bearing counterfeit marks (article 474 of the Criminal Code); - disrupting the freedom of industry or commerce (article 513 of the Italian Criminal Code); - illegal competition through threats or violence (article 513-bis of the Criminal Code); - fraud against national industries (article 514 of the Criminal Code); - fraudulent trading (article 515 of the Criminal Code); - sale of non-genuine foodstuffs as genuine (article 516 of the Criminal Code); - sale of industrial products with deceptive marks (article 517 of the Criminal Code); - manufacture and sale of goods made by usurping industrial property rights (article 517-ter of the Criminal Code); - counterfeiting of geographical indications or denominations of origin of agricultural food products (article 517quater of the Criminal Code); - > in article 25-novies, the following types of offences: - offences concerning copyright infringement (articles 171, subsection one a-bis) and subsection three, 171-bis, 171-ter, 171-septies and 171-octies of Law no. 633 of 22 April 1941).
+- counterfeiting, alteration or use of trademarks or distinguishing marks or of patents, models and designs (article 473, Criminal Code) - introducing into the country and selling products bearing counterfeit marks (article 474, Criminal Code); - disrupting the freedom of industry or commerce (article 513, Criminal Code); - illegal competition through threats or violence (article 513-bis, Criminal Code); - fraud against national industries (article 514, Criminal Code); - fraud in the conduct of commerce (article 515, Criminal Code); - sale of non-genuine foodstuffs as genuine (article 516, Criminal Code); - sale of industrial products with deceptive marks (article 517, Criminal Code); - manufacture and sale of goods made by usurping industrial property rights (article 517-ter, Criminal Code); - counterfeiting of geographical indications or denominations of origin of agricultural food products (article 517quater, Criminal Code); - in article 25-novies, the following types of offences: - offences concerning copyright infringement (articles 171, subsection one a-bis) and subsection three, 171-bis, 171-ter, 171-septies and 171-octies of Law no. 633 of 22 April 1941).